MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 1. Navigate back to the **Management groups** blade, click the **ellipsis** icon to the right of the **az104-02-mg1** management group and click **Delete**.
   >**Note**: If you are unable to delete the **Tenant Root management group**, chances are that the **Azure Subscription** is under the management group.
 You need to move **Azure Subscription** out of the **Tenant Root management group** and then delete the group.

+1. If you are unable to delete the management group, please reach out to the support team for assistance.

 ### Review
 In this lab, you have completed:
 - Implemented Management Groups